Rant by Noam Bronstein

 Music critics are a fickle bunch.
 Living for their approval is a fool’s errand, like reliving the 9th Grade.
 As humans I’d rate them somewhere between lawyers and used car salesmen, to be grossly generalistic.
 So screw them, and their agendas.

 What matters isn’t whether Jeff Tweedy gets kudos, or another Grammy nod.
 What matters is that Wilco is still one of the great performing bands; they craft a lot of very fine music, and deliver it *live* to audiences in a way most other ensembles can only dream of doing.

 A Wilco concert is an experience.
-The band performs their artisanal pallette with a ton of energy and creativity, they paint with every colour and shade available.
+The band serves up their artisanal pallette with a ton of energy and creativity, they paint with every colour and shade available.
 There are moments so quiet, they only ‘work’ for those lucky enough to be sitting up front.
 At other times the band is so electrifying, everyone is on their feet dancing and singing along (yes – white people).
 Best of all, they play as a unit, a collective musical force that not only highlights their individual strengths, their subtleties, but also becomes something bigger than itself.
-If you don’t get Wilco, quit trying and just go to a concert.
+If you don’t “get” Wilco, quit trying and just go to a concert.

 And oh, what they do with the songs.

 Even though each of the band members is an accomplished musician, of star calibre even, and even though Jeff Tweedy is a pretty good songwriter, there are no real stars in this band.
 Nor any hit songs, to speak of.
 At least not of the mainstream radio sort.
 They know how to play together, and they clearly have fun doing it.